How to Pack Smart for International Travel

 Keep Your Stuff Safe

 Built-in locks offer an extra layer of security.
-Also, be on the lookout for TSA-approved zippers if you're traveling to the USA – these allow security personnel to open your bag without damaging the lock.
+Also, be on the lookout for TSA-approved locks if you're traveling to the USA.
+These allow security personnel to open your bag without damaging the lock.
 It’s all about peace of mind when you’re on the go.

 Consider a Travel Backpack

 Now, if you're more of a free spirit who values mobility, a travel backpack could be your style.
-Seek for one with padded sections to keep your laptop and other fragile items safe.
+Look for one with padded sections to keep your laptop and other fragile items safe.

 In Conclusion

-Choosing the correct luggage is a small detail that can have a big effect on your travel experience.
-Keep these points in mind as you choose, and you’ll be well on your way to a smoother, more pleasurable trip.
+Choosing the right luggage is a small detail that can have a big effect on your travel experience.
+Keep these points in mind as you choose, and you’ll be well on your way to a smoother, more enjoyable trip.

 3. Master the Art of Rolling Clothes